wireframe-framework/Wireframe/README.md

 one or two layouts, but this of course depends a lot on the site in question.
 Page-specific content can be rendered using View Scripts and then injected within the Layouts using View Placeholders.

-Layouts are recommended but optional in wireframe.
+Layouts are recommended but optional in Wireframe.
 If you find that many of your pages include an identical basic structure, such as a common header and footer, one option is to include files for these on each view script – but that's also where layouts come in handy.
 By moving those shared parts of the page markup into a layout file you avoid unnecessary repetition in view scripts.